Brandon Walker: Early career

+AFL Career

 He was selected to make his AFL debut for Fremantle in round 13 of the 2021 AFL season against Gold Coast, alongside fellow 2020 draftee and NGA member, Joel Western.

-Walker received a 2022 AFL Rising Star nomination for his round 13 performance against Hawthorn at Optus Stadium.
+Walker received a 2022 AFL Rising Star nomination for his round 13 performance against Hawthorn at Optus Stadium, collecting 16 disposals and kicking a goal.
+He finished the season having played 21 games.